 ACADEMIC PROGRES RATE (APR) – South Dakota State led the Missouri Valley Football Conference during the 2011-2012 season in Academic Progress Rate.
 The Annual Progress Rate measures the retention, eligibility, and graduation rate of athletic programs.
 Since joining the Missouri Valley Football Conference in 2008, the Jackrabbits have lead the conference in APR three years and have finished second twice.

 TEAM GRADE POINT AVERAGE – Since joining the Missouri Valley Football conference in the 2008 season, SDSU has won the All–Academic Award each year.
 This award is presented to the team that has the highest GPA for the academic year.
 For the 2012-2013 academic year, the Jackrabbit football team posted a fall team GPA of 3.07.
 The spring semester saw the Jackrabbits achieve a team GPA of 3.02.
 The Jackrabbit Football team has achieved a cumulative GPA of above a 3.0 every year since joining the Missouri Valley Football Conference.

-2012 SDSU FOOTBALL STUDENT–ATHLETE MAJORS – For the 2012 football season the 107 members of the team represented 29 different majors on campus.
-The majors most represented by the student-athletes were: Business Economics (12), Mechanical Engineering (10), HPER (seven), Consumer Affairs (six), Ag Systems Technology (five), Exercise Science (five), Pre-Medicine (five), and Construction Management, Park and Recreation Management, and Pre-Pharmacy, all with four student-athletes in these majors.
+2013 SDSU FOOTBALL STUDENT–ATHLETE MAJORS – For the 2013 football season the 110 members of the team represented 34 different majors on campus.
+The majors most represented by the student-athletes were: Business Economics (11), Mechanical Engineering (10), HPER (nine), Physical Education Teaching (eight), Biology (six), Exercise Science (six), Entrepreneurial Studies (five), Consumer Affairs, Psychology, Advertising, and Pre-Pharmacy all with four student-athletes in these majors.

 STUDY TABLE – The study table program is designed to improve the academic skills of freshman or transfer student-athletes to increase the likelihood of success in the classroom.